 #4: If you think there’s a bigger problem that's causing you to run out of time on the SAT Reading, get psycho-educational testing as early as possible to confirm it and see if you are eligible for special accommodations on the SAT.

 Want more strategies for avoiding a time crunch?
 Read about the 9 ways to buy time on the SAT.

 How can you figure out what’s tripping you up on SAT Reading?
 Check out our detailed analysis of each question and passage type.
-We also have more in-depth information on passage-based questions in another article.
+We also have more in-depth information on figuring out what approach to reading the passage works for you in another article.

 Check out our 5-day free trial today:

 Have friends who also need help with test prep?
 Share this article!

 Laura graduated magna cum laude from Wellesley College with a BA in Music and Psychology, and earned a Master's degree in Composition from the Longy School of Music of Bard College.
 She scored 99 percentile scores on the SAT and GRE and loves advising students on how to excel in high school.